 As computer technology in the field of emergency medical services continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College Reese campus.
+(Contact your instructor if you need assistance on locating a computer lab to obtain assignments and/or to complete computer assignments.)
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
-In order to access these items and student email, students must have their user name and password.
+It is the student's responsibility to obtain their user name and password from the SPC admissions office at the time of admission to the college.